gaepdit/complaint-tracking/docs/Role capabilities.md

 ### Division Manager

-Users in the *Division Manager* role have all the capabilities of the *Staff, Manager, User Account Admin, Attachments Editor,* and *Site Maintenance* roles.
+Users in the *Division Manager* role have all the capabilities of the *Staff, Manager, Super-User Account Admin, Attachments
+Editor,* and *Site Maintenance* roles.
 (Division Managers can review complaints, but can't necessarily be selected as the requested reviewer.)